danielsapiary/CEV_lidar_visualization/README.md

 This project is a LIDAR visualization tool built using React and WebSockets.
 It visualizes LIDAR data by plotting points around a car emoji, simulating distances detected by LIDAR sensors.
 The app can also handle incoming LIDAR data via WebSockets, displaying all points beyond a detected distance at each angle.
 The car is placed at the origin, and LIDAR points are plotted around it.

-## Features
-- **Real-time WebSocket Data**: Receives LIDAR data in real-time from a WebSocket server and updates the visualization accordingly.
-- **Distance Thresholds**: Filters out LIDAR points that are less than 0.25 meters away.
-- **Outward Drawing**: For each detected point, the app draws points at distances greater than or equal to that detected point.
-- **Car Emoji**: Displays a car emoji at the origin to represent the object being scanned.

 ## Installation

 ### Prerequisites